 - Orders for professional publication-quality images may be requested from the Bishop Museum Archives here.

 - Visitors to collection areas must be accompanied by an Ethnology staff member.
 Access is provided only during regular staff working hours: Monday through Friday, 10am to 4pm, excluding all Bishop Museum observed holidays.
+Special arrangements can be made if appointments can not be accommodated during our regular staff working hours.
 Backpacks and most personal items are not permitted in collection storage areas.
 All personal items will be stored in secure spaces in the Department.

 - Established collection handling procedures must be followed by visitors.
 Staff will advise visitors on proper handling procedures, if deemed safe by Ethnology staff.